Prevent Hypertension: Lifestyle, Diet and Insurance Can Make a Big Difference

 Hypertension, in simple terms, is blood pressure that is consistently higher than average.
 This means that the force of blood against the arterial walls is consistently high.
 Blood pressure is typically measured in millimetres of mercury (mmHg) and is represented by two numbers.

 The top number (systolic) represents the pressure when the heart beats.
 On the other hand, the bottom number (diastolic) represents the pressure of the heart between beats when at rest.
 Normal blood pressure is usually around 120/80 mmHg.
-So, hypertension is diagnosed when the blood pressure consistently measures at or above 140/90 mmHg.
+So, hypertension is diagnosed when the systolic and diastolic pressure consistently measures at or above 140/90 mmHg.

 The exact cause of hypertension is often unknown, but several risk factors can contribute to its development.
 These risk factors include: